Lee Teng-hui: Relations with Japan

 In 1989, he received the highest distinction of the Scout Association of Japan, the Golden Pheasant Award.

-In August 2001, Lee said of Junichiro Koizumi's controversial visit to Yasukuni Shrine, "It is natural for a premier of a country to commemorate the souls of people who lost their lives for their country."
+In August 2001, Lee said of Japanese Prime Minister Junichiro Koizumi's controversial visit to Yasukuni Shrine, "It is natural for a premier of a country to commemorate the souls of people who lost their lives for their country."
 In a May 2007 trip to Japan, Lee visited the shrine himself to pay tribute to his elder brother.
 Controversy rose because the shrine also enshrines World War II Class A criminals among the other soldiers.

 During the 2012 China anti-Japanese demonstrations, on 13 September 2012, Lee remarked, "The Senkaku Islands, no matter whether in the past, for now or in the future, certainly belong to Japan."
 Ten years previously, he had stated, "The Senkaku Islands are the territory of Japan."
 In September 2014, Lee expressed support for a Japanese equivalent to the United States' Taiwan Relations Act, which was discussed in the Japanese Diet in February, though the idea was first proposed by Chen Shui-bian in 2006.

-In 2014, Lee said in the Japanese magazine SAPIO published by Shogakukan, "China spreads lies such as Nanjing massacre to the world ...
+In 2014, Lee said in the Japanese magazine SAPIO published by Shogakukan, "China spreads lies such as Nanjing Massacre to the world ...
 Korea and China use invented history as their activity of propaganda for their country.
 Comfort women is the most remarkable example."
-In 2015, Lee said "The issue of Taiwanese comfort women is already solved" in the Japanese magazine Voice (published by PHP Institute), and was strongly criticized by Chen I-hsin, spokesman of the Presidential Office as "not ignorant but cold-blooded".
+In 2015, Lee said "The issue of Taiwanese comfort women is already solved" in the Japanese magazine Voice (published by PHP Institute).
+He was strongly criticized by Chen I-hsin, spokesman of the Presidential Office as "not ignorant but cold-blooded".
 Chen added, "If Lee Teng-hui really thinks the issue of comfort women is solved, go to a theater and see Song of the Reed."